rotki/rotki/docs/api.rst

    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.

-Request specific EVM transaction repulling and event decoding
+Request specific EVM transactions repulling and event decoding
 ===================================================================

 .. http:put:: /api/(version)/blockchains/evm/transactions